 Instead of sticking all recovery options in one place in Windows 8, 8.1 gives them their own space which makes it much easier to find and choose the right one in a panic.

 As you can see, the changes made to the Windows 8.1 settings are exhaustive and truly give you the control you’ve been looking for in Windows 8.
-This is a much-needed and necessary step forward for Windows 8 and every user should take time to go through them one-by-one to take better control of their PC.
+This is a much-needed and necessary step forward for Windows 8 and every user should take a time to go through them one-by-one to take better control of their PC.

 Please Note: If you’ve upgraded or installed the Windows 8.1 Preview, it’s just that: A preview.
 You may run into troubles, we may run into troubles.
-We’re here to help troubleshoot the issues together, so let us know below what experiences you have.
+We’re here to help troubleshoot the issues together, so let us know what experiences you have.